MamadovZaki/EmployeeManagementApp/README.md

 ## Introduction

-A light weight linux-compatible program written in C that runs in terminal to manage employees records supports very basic CRUD operations using normal file system (no databases).
+A light weight linux-compatible program written in C that runs on terminal to manage employees records supports very basic CRUD operations using normal file system (no databases).

 - When starting the program you are provided 5 options:

 1. Add employee record.
-2. List all employees.
+2. List an employee record.
 3. Modify an employee record.
 4. Delete an employee record.
 5. Exit